RWS/dxa-web-application-java/README.md

 DD4T 2.1 for Java is incorporated into the DXA codebase in the `dxa-compatible` artifact.
 As a result, when migrating from DD4T to DXA, you do not need separate dependencies on DD4T.

-UDP version
+DXD version
 ---
-The DXA 2.2 used to be based upon UDP 11.0.0 version.
-Since 2.2.12 the minimal required version for UDP is 11.0.1.
+The DXA 2.2 used to be based upon DXD 11.0.0 version.
+Since 2.2.12 the minimal required version for DXD is 11.0.1.
 This version has no backward compatibility with 11.0.0 due to major database changes.
-So make sure you have completed all required task for UDP 11.0.1 installation.
+So make sure you have completed all required task for DXD 11.0.1 installation.

 Snapshots